prysmaticlabs/documentation/docs/prysm-usage/prysmctl.md

 ### Frequently asked questions

-**Q: One of the Prysm guides tells me to use a `prysmctl` command that isn't available.
-What do I do?**
+#### One of the Prysm guides tells me to use a `prysmctl` command that isn't available.
+What do I do?

-A: You may be using an older version of `prysmctl` and are required to download a newer version.
+You may be using an older version of `prysmctl` and are required to download a newer version.

-**Q: Is `prysmctl` accessible from prysm.sh, prysm.s1, or prysm.bat?**
+#### Is `prysmctl` accessible from prysm.sh, prysm.s1, or prysm.bat?

-A: No. This utility will only be accessible by building from source or by downloading binaries for specific versions of Prysm.
+No. This utility will only be accessible by building from source or by downloading binaries for specific versions of Prysm.